|Module 1||The Physiology of Emotions||Available on Video|

 |Module 2||The Physiology of Attachment||April 23 - 26||2021|

 |Module 3||The Physiology of Stress & Trauma||October 1 - 4||2021|

-You can first take module one and then decide whether to take the remaining modules.
+You can take module by video and join us live online in April for the remaining modules.

 What You Will Learn

 The Integral Somatic Psychology™ (ISP™) Professional Training aims at improving clinical outcomes through greater embodiment of all aspects of experience and all levels of the psyche in the physical body.
 ISP is a master training for experienced clinicians to increase their clinical effectiveness through greater integration of body, energy, and consciousness in the practice of any therapeutic modality.